wythe0513/boilerplate/source/Starbucks.md

 It looks to me that no differences are found among genders if they view offers or not.
 ![Fig.10](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/offer_view.png)

-**Fig 11:**  comparison among genders of offer view or not
+**Fig 11:**  comparison customers and customers with less interest in offers

-It looks to me that no differences are found among genders if they view offers or not.
+Customers with less interest in offers are the customers who completed less than 40% of offers received, that is lower 25% boundary of customers of at least one transaction.
+Those are significantly different.
+The number of male are much larger than females.

 ![Fig.11](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/offers_less_interest.png)